Guyana travel advice

 Border with Venezuela

 There are no official border crossings with Venezuela.
-The areas near the border can be dangerous due to cross-border, gang-related violence.
+The security environment is volatile along the border between Guyana and Venezuela due to the ongoing discord over the Guyana Essequibo region and gang-related violence.

 Crime